tomRN/cake-api/README.md

 ## Note for reviewer
 > "Both API and app should be downloadable and runnable with a simple git clone ->npm install -> npm start (yarn is fine too!)"

-^ I haven't been able to meet this criteria, I could have set up a locally running dyamo db instance but even that requires a load of additional faff beyond just running `npm i`

-It will run locally, but the locally running version on your machine won't be able to talk to my dev dynamo databases (which are deployed in the cloud).

-If we were working on this as a development team we'd get everyone set up with an AWS-CLI with access to an automated test env to get around this.
-Nonetheless you can still run my e2e and unit tests.
+^ this was a requirement of the task.

+To run locally some additional faff is required (to get dynamodb local running) This is described below.

 ## Running locally
 `npm i` to grab dependencies

+then you need to start dynamodb locally:

+`npm run start-dynamodb`

+then you can start the api

+`npm run start`

+### Additional steps to setup / run dynamo db local

-To run dynamo db local, I also needed to
+To run dynamo db local, I also needed to do some extra steps which you may need to do too:

 + install Java SDK https://www.oracle.com/uk/java/technologies/javase-jdk11-downloads.html
 + Run a separate command to install dynamo db local `sls dynamodb install`